 The oil and gas industry is characterized by rapid and significant technological advancements and introductions of new products and services utilizing new technologies.
 Other oil and gas companies may have greater financial, technical and personnel resources that allow them to enjoy technological advantages and may in the future allow them to implement new technologies before the Company does.
 There can be no assurance that the Company will be able to respond to such competitive pressures and implement such technologies on a timely basis or at an acceptable cost.
 One or more of the technologies currently utilized by the Company or implemented in the future may become obsolete.
 In such case, the Company's business, financial condition and results of operations could be materially adversely affected.
-If the Company's business, financial condition and results of operations could be materially adversely affected.
+If the Company is unable to utilize the most advanced commercially available technology, the Company's business, financial condition and results of operations could be materially adversely affected.